mawrkus/pull-request-review-guide/README.md

 Instead of using words like: "your", "mine", "not mine", which could be interpreted as finger-pointing, prefer the more inclusive "our" and "we" ones.

-Rephrase any comment to be more collaborative.
-After all, it's our code.
-Do you remember?
+Rephrase any comment to be more collaborative, showing that you share ownership of the code being modified.

 • [Go to top](#-guidelines) •